dgraph-io/dgraph-docs/content/dql/clients/_index.md

 +++
-date = "2017-03-20T22:25:17+11:00"
+date = "2023-03-23T22:25:17+11:00"
-title = "Overview"
+title = "Client Libraries"
-weight = 1
+description = "Dgraph client libraries in various programming languages." weight = 7 aliases = ["/clients"]
 [menu.main]
+  identifier = "clients"
-    parent = "clients"
+  parent = "dql"
 +++

-## Implementation

-Clients can communicate with the server in two different ways:
+Dgraph client libraries allow you to run DQL transactions, queries and mutations in various programming languages.

+If you are in interested in clients for GraphQL endpoint, please refer to [GraphQL clients]({{< relref "graphql-clients">}}) section.

-- **Via [gRPC](http://www.grpc.io/):** internally this uses [Protocol Buffers](https://developers.google.com/protocol-buffers) (the proto file used by Dgraph is located at [api.proto](https://github.com/dgraph-io/dgo/blob/master/protos/api.proto)).
+Go, python, Java, C# and JavaScript clients are using **[gRPC](http://www.grpc.io/):** protocol and [Protocol Buffers](https://developers.google.com/protocol-buffers) (the proto file used by Dgraph is located at [api.proto](https://github.com/dgraph-io/dgo/blob/master/protos/api.proto)).

-- **Via HTTP:** there are various endpoints, each accepting and returning JSON.
-  There is a one to one correspondence between the HTTP endpoints and the gRPC service methods.
+A JavaScript client  using **HTTP:** is also available.

 It's possible to interface with Dgraph directly via gRPC or HTTP.
 However, if a